-- 76. It is axiomatic that if the regulation of all tributaries with an ordinary high water mark is invalid then the categorical regulation of all waters adjacent to such tributaries is also invalid.
-See Rapanos, 547 U.S. at 781-82 (Kennedy, J., concurring) (Regulation of all tributaries with an ordinary high water mark "precludes its adoption as the determinative measure of whether adjacent wetlands are likely to play an important role in the integrity of an aquatic system comprising navigable waters as traditionally understood.
-Indeed, in many cases wetlands adjacent to tributaries covered by this standard might appear little more related to navigable-in-fact waters than were the isolated ponds held to fall beyond the Act's scope in SWANCC."). - 77.
+- 66. The preceding paragraphs are incorporated herein. - 67.
+It is axiomatic that if the regulation of all tributaries with an ordinary high water mark is invalid then the categorical regulation of all waters adjacent to such tributaries is also invalid.
+See Rapanos, 547 U.S. at 781-82 (Kennedy, J., concurring) (regulation of all tributaries with an ordinary high water mark "precludes its adoption as the determinative measure of whether adjacent wetlands are likely to play an important role in the integrity of an aquatic system comprising navigable waters as traditionally understood.
+Indeed, in many cases wetlands adjacent to tributaries covered by this standard might appear little more related to navigable-infact waters than were the isolated ponds held to fall beyond the Act's scope in SWANCC"). - 68.
 The 2015 Navigable Waters Definition interprets the Act as including all waters adjacent to any tributary.
 33 C.F.R. § 328.3(a)(6); 80 Fed.
 Reg.
-37,104. - 78.
+37,104. - 69.
 Categorical regulation of all waters adjacent to all tributaries with an ordinary high water mark exceeds the scope of the Clean Water Act as interpreted by the Supreme Court.
-Therefore, the final rule is arbitrary and capricious, and contrary to law, in violation of the Administrative Procedure Act.
+Therefore, the 2015 Navigable Waters Definition is arbitrary and capricious, and contrary to law, in violation of the Administrative Procedure Act.
 See 5 U.S.C. § 706(2)(A).